great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 We will cover a simple configuration to get you up and running quickly, and link to our other guides for more customized configurations.

-This guide parallels notebook workflows from our CLI, you may wish to prototype your setup with a local sample batch before moving to databricks.
+This guide parallels notebook workflows from our CLI, so you can optionally prototype your setup with a local sample batch before moving to databricks.
 You can also use examples and code from the notebooks that the CLI generates, and indeed much of the examples that follow parallel those notebooks closely.

 ### 1. Install Great Expectations